Precursor Security

 To the credit of the WooCommerce team, they were very responsive and easy to work with when disclosing this vulnerability.
 After providing the details to them, the whole thing was addressed, and patches released within a couple of days.

 This vulnerability was identified in a test conducted against WooCommerce Subscriptions v2.6.1, and a patch was released in v2.6.3 to resolve this issue.
-But as always it is advised to maintain the latest available version of the plugin on your live applications.
+Always run the latest version of every plugin on live applications.

 After the fix was released the vulnerability was also reported and assigned the reference number, CVE-2019-18834.